openjdm/openjdm.github.io/book/mental_accounting.md

-When individuals establish groupings to their spending, such as money allocated for housing or electric bills, they begin to spend in a group specific way.
-Depending on the framing of each group, people are willing to spend more on things when it fits into a category with a higher budget.
+When individuals establish groupings to their spending, such as money allocated for housing or electric bills, they begin to spend in a group-specific way.
+Depending on the framing of each group, people are willing to spend more on things when they fit into a category with a higher budget.

 The value of gains and losses and how we frame decisions moving